Izki: Jarnan Cave

 Jarnan Cave is located in the Azki state and dates back to the pre-Islamic era.
 It is situated on an unstable rocky hill, overlooking the ancient neighborhood of Al-Nazar.
 The cave was named Jarnan after the old name of the state in the pre-Islamic era.
 The entrance to the cave is in front of the Halfeen Valley.
 It was previously said that a person could only enter the cave by crawling, but due to erosion, these openings have become almost invisible.

 The length of the cave extends from approximately 15 to 20 meters.
 Many stories circulate about Jarnan Cave, although many locals deny their validity.

 The legends say that the people of Azki used to worship an idol in the form of a golden calf named Jarnan, adorned with jewelry and precious gems.
 When the people of Azki embraced Islam, the calf was hidden inside a cave beneath the village of Nazar, and it was guarded by magical incantations.
 Since that day, no one has seen the calf.

 Demographics

 The total population of the state of Izki is 36,296 people, consisting of 4,492 families according to the National Center for Statistics and Information for the year 2012.
 The majority of them are Sunni Muslims.
 Some of its popular and traditional arts include Razha, Al-Azi, sword fighting, and Ta'awib, which is one of the women's arts.

-Traditional crafts and industries
+Traditional Crafts and Industries

 These include leather tanning, spinning, weaving, silverware manufacturing, palm weaving, as well as trade, construction, woodworking, and blacksmithing.

-service institutions
+Service Institutions

 It has 20 schools at all educational levels, and several government offices that provide necessary services to the population.
 It also has a center for agricultural development, a municipal center, an electricity office, a post office, a police center, a Sharia court, an office for the governor, as well as tourist parks, restaurants, and recreational places.